whipowill/php-pd2-filter-builder/README.md

 $ cd php-pd2-filter-builder
 ```

-Rename the config file so you can input your loot filter path:
+Rename the config file and input your loot filter path:

 ```bash
 $ cp config/config_example.php config/config.php
 ```

-Open ``default.filter`` and add this line to fence where you want the code to go:
+Open ``default.filter`` and add these lines to fence where you want the code to go:

 ```
 // !!!PD2LFB!!!